control-toolbox/CTDirect.jl/test/docs/AD_backend.md

 | allocs        | 2.0GB     | 1.2GB   | 87.5GB    | 16.9GB |
 | time          | 2.5s      | 2.5s    | 151.0s*** | 42.4s  |

-*** building the hessian is one third of the total solve time !
+*** building the hessian is one third of the total solve time...

 ## Todo:
 - add pattern structure for midpoint and IRK schemes